Open-Paws/Open-Paws-Documentation/Generation/README.md

    - Use batch processing when possible.
    - Enable `torch_dtype="auto"` for automatic precision selection.
    - Utilize GPU acceleration when available.

+## Known Limitations and Best Practices

+- The models perform best when the system prompt includes:
+  **"You are a superhumanly intelligent and compassionate AI focused on achieving animal liberation through strategic action."**
+  Without this system prompt, the models may act in unaligned ways, such as promoting non-vegan products.
+- While these models are more aligned than standard LLaMA, they were fine-tuned using LoRA tuning only, which leaves the majority of the original model weights unchanged.
+- Surface-level alignment remains present regardless of the system prompt, but deep and robust alignment still requires explicit system prompting for mission alignment.
+- These models are optimized for local and low-memory usage.
+While they perform well for their size, larger models may be necessary for more complex tasks.

 ## Model Selection Guide